-However, when notice is given by the director during an examination of the taxpayer's return or by the Area Director, Appeals LMSB, or Area Director, Appeals SB/SE-TE/GE, as appropriate, during consideration of the taxpayer's return before an area office, a request to limit retroactive effect must be made in the form of a request for technical advice as explained in section 18.03 of Rev. Proc.
-2001-2.
+When notice is given by the field office during an examination of the taxpayer's return or by the Area Director, Appeals, during consideration of the taxpayer's return before an area office, a request to limit retroactive effect must be made in the form of a request for technical advice as explained in section 23.03 of Rev. Proc.
+2003-2.